Cyttorak: Jin Moon-ho

 Jin Moon-ho was Cyttorak's avatar before Cain Marko.
 A poor farmer from Korea, Moon-ho came across an abandoned temple of Cytorrak after fleeing from bandits and encountered the Gem of Cyttorak, turning him into the Juggernaut.
-Cyttorak, the ruler of the Crimson Cosmos and the supplier of Moon-ho's powers, then ordered Moon-ho to align himself with Japanese imperialists to further the deity's goals of world destruction.
+Cyttorak ordered Moon-ho to align himself with Japanese imperialists to further the deity's goals of world destruction.
 Moon-ho dropped his Korean name, renamed himself "Taiko" and followed Cyttorak's command to help the Japanese conquer Korea.
 Taiko became increasingly remorseful and ashamed as he continued killing for the demon and eventually refused Cyttorak's orders to destroy his home village.
 Cyttorak took his powers away.
 Cain Marko eventually found the gem and took over as Cyttorak's new avatar.
 The new Juggernaut faced and killed Taiko, and burned his village to the ground.
 Due to Moon-ho's service with the Japanese, he was branded as a traitor by his fellow countrymen and his family was shunned, causing his son Jin Jong-Wu to resent him for many years.
 He refused to take the powers of the Juggernaut himself after inheriting a shard of the Gem of Cyttorak.